Woman with no fingerprints faces theft, forgery charges in Colorado

 "There no ridges or anything, they were as smooth as could be," Allen County Sheriff Samuel Crish told Reuters.

 Police then sent out a photograph of Miller seeking help in identifying the mystery woman.
-Detectives ultimately learned the woman was Miller, a onetime bankruptcy lawyer whose law license was revoked by the Virginia Bar Association.
+Detectives ultimately learned the woman was Miller, a onetime bankruptcy lawyer whose law license was revoked by the Virginia State Bar.

 Miller came to the attention of Denver authorities when the siblings of an elderly man who suffered from dementia tried to sell their brother's home after his death, but learned he no longer owned the property, according to an arrest warrant affidavit.